Tiernebre/pokemon-gen-3-livingdex/README.md

 ### Game

 - Set mode for battles.
-- Level cap for the Gym Leader / E4 member's weakest Pokemon.
-If a Pokemon goes over I cannot use it and will need to use another.
 - Can only use Pokeballs in battles.
 - Every Pokemon in must be caught with ONLY a Pokeball.
     - Safari Zone pokemon will need to utilize breeding.